nehaabrol87/webpack-demo/readme.md

-Tutorial of how to author a library using [webpack](https://github.com/webpack/webpack).
+This is a fork of https://github.com/kalcifer/webpack-library-example

 ### Outline

-This library exposes functionality to transalte numbers to words.
-It is trivial code but the aim is to bundle it using webpack.
+The setup demonstrates how a library can be used inside an es6 app.

 ### Features